AM (radio program): 20th century

 In 1974, Peach was succeeded by Bill Dowsett, who had been hosting PM.
 On 31 December 1972, Peach and Dowsett had hosted a one-off retrospective special titled At Last - The AM/PM Show.

 With the introduction of a public affairs program was launched on ABC Radio 1 in 1976 called City Extra, Dowsett was appointed as the inaugural host of that show, forcing him to stand down as the host of AM.
 Hamish Robertson, who had already been filling in for Dowsett on AM was appointed to the role of AM host permanently.

-When Robertson left the ABC the following year to join the BBC World Service, AM reporter Kel Richards was prompted to the hosting role.
+When Robertson left the ABC the following year to join the BBC World Service, AM reporter Kel Richards was promoted to the hosting role.

 After hosting AM for two years, Richards was replaced by Steve Cosser and demoted back to being a reporter which prompted a protest by the Australian Journalists Association and caused friction between Richards and the ABC.
 However, Richards was placated with a new role as an associate producer of ABC TV's new current affairs program Six O'Clock Statewide.

 Replacing Steve Cossar in 1982 was Red Harrison who commenced his tenure as AM host.
 Harrison had a deep baritone voice which had been described by some colleagues as "whisky soaked" and a unique stern presentation style.
 Harrison was described as sounding like "a British Army officer who never heard the 1918 Armistice bugle".

 In 1987, John Highfield was appointed as the host of the program.

 AM was later introduced to ABC Radio 2 (now Radio National) with a new early edition at 7:05am after the 7:00am news bulletin but in 1994, concerns were raised by staff at 2BL in Sydney about the possible issues arising out of having two near-identical editions of the same program competing against each other in two different timeslots on the two stations.

 In 1987, the program celebrated its 20th anniversary.
 Past presenters Robert Peach, Red Harrison, Steve Cosser and Hamish Robertson as well as former reporter Bob Carr and host of PM Paul Murphy, gathered at the ABC studios in Sydney to record a commemorative anniversary program which went to air at 10am during Margaret Throsby's Mornings program on 2BL on 4 September 1987.
 Former reporters Richard Carleton, Ray Martin and Allan Hogan also contributed to the program via telephone.

 Ellen Fanning became the first female host of AM in 1994, two and a half years after she became the first female host of its evening counterpart PM.
 Fanning continued in the role until the end of 1996 when she decided to concentrate on television journalism.

 Fanning's successor was foreign correspondent Peter Cave, who took over in 1997.
 When the program celebrated its 30th anniversary in 1997, Cave presented a special edition of AM which explored the future of broadcast journalism in Australia.
 Among the program's high-profile guests were ABC managing director Brian Johns and original reporter Ray Martin.